Sonjiseo/Opic/OPIc.md

 The Trump administration has announced several new policies about tariffs, and the movie industry is no exception.

 I don’t remember the exact title.
-But according to a CNN article I read recently, they decided to impose a 100% tariff on the movie industry as well.
+But according to a CNN article I read recently, they decided to impose a 100% tariff **on** the movie industry **as well.(역시)**

-There might be some reasons or positions between the countries, but from my experience, tariff issues usually end up affecting consumers.
+There might be some reasons or positions between the countries, but **from** my experience, tariff issues usually end up affecting consumers.

 Even in Korea, we already pay more than 20 dollars per person to watch a movie at the theater.

-Ticket prices are already high, and extra tariffs could make it worse.
+Ticket prices are already high, and **extra tariffs** could make it worse.

 So, I’m worried that this will make people spend even less.